manuelquinteroc/manuelquinteroc.github.io/_pages/about.md

 - /about.html
 ---

-I am a first year PhD student at the [Institute for Data Systems and Society (IDSS)](https://idss.mit.edu/) at MIT.
+I am a first-year PhD student at the [Institute for Data Systems and Society (IDSS)](https://idss.mit.edu/) at MIT.
 Prior to MIT, I received my master's degree in Mathematics from the University of Cambridge ([Part iii](https://en.wikipedia.org/wiki/Part_III_of_the_Mathematical_Tripos) with a primary focus on Statistics, Probability, and Optimization.
 I also hold a BS in Applied Mathematics and a BA in Economics from [ITAM](https://www.itam.mx/), Mexico.

 ------

 Research
 ======

-My current research interests lie in the intersection between machine learning and causal inference as well as applications in the social sciences, such as in development economics.
+My current research interests lie in the intersection between machine learning and causal inference and applications in the social sciences, such as in development economics.
 In the past, I have worked with structural models, causal inference, and randomized control trials to understand and mitigate social problems.

 ------

 Honors and Awards
 ======
+* Presidential Graduate Fellow, MIT (23-24).
 * Research Award: Honorable mention in Applied Mathematics (July 2022).
 * Research Award: Honorable mention in Economics (Jun 2022).
-- Sage Fellowship, Cornell University - Rejected (Mar 2022).
-- Undergraduate Student Scholarships at ITAM (Aug 2015 - Aug 2018).
+* Undergraduate Student Scholarships at ITAM (Aug 2015 - Aug 2018).
-- Finalist at MIT Delta V – Epic lab (2017).
-- Business School Excellence Award – ITAM (Aug 2015 – Dec 2016).
+* Business School Excellence Award – ITAM (Aug 2015 – Dec 2016).
-- High School Valedictorian – Instituto Chapultepec (2015).
+* High School Valedictorian – Instituto Chapultepec (2015).